PARCE-project/PARCE-1/README.md

 A configuration file is required with the following parameters:

-- **folder**: Name of the folder that has all the input and output files of the protocol.
+- **folder**: Name of the folder where all the output files of the protocol will be stored.
+- **src_route**: Route of the PARCE folder where the *src* folder is located.
+This allows running the protocol in any location
 - **mode**: The design mode, which has three possible options: *start* (start the protocol from zero), *restart* (start from a particular iteration of a previous run) and *nothing* (just run without modifying existing files).
 - **peptide_reference**: The sequence of the peptide, or protein fragment that will be modified.
 - **pdbID**: Name of the structure that is used as input, which contains the protein, the peptide/sprotein and the solvent molecules.